 In addition, Wyckoff is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

+Wyckoff is a somewhat ethnically-diverse township.
 The people who call Wyckoff home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wyckoff residents report their race to be White, followed by Asian.
-Important ancestries of people in Wyckoff include Irish, German, English, and Dutch.
+Important ancestries of people in Wyckoff include Italian, Irish, German, English, and Polish.

 The most common language spoken in Wyckoff is English.
 Other important languages spoken here include Spanish and Korean.